 Rocky’s Rookie Card

 The 1952 Topps checklist has tons of rookie cards, 123 by my count.
 Of those hundred-plus names, two bear the names of guys known as “Rocky.”
 A beaming Rocky Nelson was simply titled “Glenn” on his high-numbered card, with Topps apparently omitting the nickname because he didn’t look like a guy who should be named “Rocky.”
 Bridges, on the other hand, was literally called Rocky because multiple people said he looked like that should be his name.
-Topps though so much of this that they did not follow the usual practice of putting the nickname in quotation marks.
+Topps thought so much of this that they did not follow the usual practice of putting the nickname in quotation marks.
 Only the most well-known nicknames were afforded this honor, putting Bridges in the same ranks as Duke Snider and Yogi Berra.

 My terribly miscut Bridges rookie card is otherwise in fine condition.
 There is a big ding in the lower left corner and a small ink blot on the back, but there are no other flaws to detract from its off-center glory.
 Bridges is smirking in the photograph.
 This is understandable considering he was known for an inexhaustible supply of one liner jokes.
 The bat looks laughably thin, almost as if he is playing stickball.